I think I speak for a lot of people when I say sometimes I just need a nice blank card.

 Recommended Materials for Butterfly Cards

-Glue Dots: Glue doesn’t work well for cards because it puckers the paper a bit.
-I love these automated dispensing glue dots:
+Glue: Polymer-based glue doesn’t work well for cards because it puckers the paper a bit.
+Here are some of my favorite alternatives for cardmaking:

 Template: I’ve included 3 templates in this set for free in my resource library.
 These cards fit standard envelope sizes but I’ve included one just in case.